University Catalog 2024-2025

 • B. Fortney, Eastern Regional Director for Engineering

-• K. Peters, Director of Graduate Programs
+• K. Saul, Director of Graduate Programs

 • C.H.
 Tran, Director of Undergraduate Advising